Anthonyc833/WebsiteResume/README.md

 # WebsiteResume
 Demonstration that I know the basic's

-The Website is at https://anthonyc833.github.io/WebsiteResume/
+The Website Resume is: https://anthonyc833.github.io/WebsiteResume/